kolorfilm/homebridge-uponor/README.md

 Uponor Smatrix Pulse heating/cooling integration for Homebridge.

-## About this Fork
+## About this Plugin

-This plugin is a fork and continuation of the original [homebridge-plugin-uponor](https://github.com/alexmobo/homebridge-plugin-uponor).
-The primary goal of this fork is to modernize and maintain the plugin.
+This plugin is based on and continues the work of the original [homebridge-plugin-uponor](https://github.com/alexmobo/homebridge-plugin-uponor).
+The primary goal is to modernize and maintain the plugin with ongoing updates and improvements.

 ## Installation